lbologna/hbp-sp6-guidebook/source/online_usecases/validation_framework/validation_framework.rst

 Notes
 *****

-- Access to the validation tools and services requries HBP SGA2 accreditation.
+- Access to the validation tools and services requires HBP SGA2 accreditation.
 Non-HBP members should contact “support@humanbrainproject.eu” for access.

 * The validation use cases are only Python 3 compatible!
 Python 2 support has been dropped since v3.0 of the use cases.